 - Out of port membership is for those who are based away from Richmond but who wish to maintain contact and paddle when they are in London.

 - All new members have to be formally approved by the Committee.

 - The club’s membership year runs from November to October.
-If a new member joins half way through the year they will still need to renew their membership in October.
-They will however be charged a reduced rate reflecting the number of months left.
+If a new member joins part way through the year they will pay a reduced rate.

 Please contact the membership secretary with any queries.